4.91 from 794 votes

 Hi Remi!
 I have not tried it myself.
 I have had others report that they have successfully used egg whites from the carton.
 They can be very tough to whip to stiff peaks though.

 I decided not to risk it and just bought a lot more eggs at the super market today!
-I’m making the cake for my dad’s 75th birthday and I want it to be PERFECT ๐Ÿ™‚ THANK YOU!
+I’m making the cake for my dad’s 75th birthday and I want it to be PERFECT 🙂 THANK YOU!

-• Ashley Shea
+3. Ashley Shea says:

 Hi.
 A lesson I learned, is to make sure you use actual egg whites.
 Most egg whites you buy in the carton, arent actually “egg whites”.
 Those wont work in baking.
 Read the ingredients before buying!